-A biofeedback device can make a difference these holidays
+A biofeedback device can make a difference during these holidays

 Mindfulness becomes even more impactful when done in conjunction with biofeedback.
 With the Reflect biofeedback device, you can see the impact of your mindfulness practice on your physiological responses as they occur, and use that knowledge to achieve a state of relaxation during everyday life.